Pieter-Berteloot/PYNQ_Projects/README.md

 ## - Rebuilding the PYNQ base overlay [2.1]
 Rebuilds the vivado base overlay, keeping only components neccesary for the video stream.
+All projects make use of this overlay.
+The full vivado 2016.2 project can be found here.